uzairansari11/uzairansari11/README.md

 <p>A Passionate aspiring Full Stack Web Developer skilled
 in MERN Stack.
-Is proficient in developing websites using HTML, CSS, JavaScript, React, Nodejs, Express js, MongoDB, Talwind CSS, Typescript, Nextjs,  Redux, and ChakraUI.
+Is proficient in developing websites using HTML, CSS, JavaScript, React, Nodejs, Express js, MongoDB, Tailwind CSS, Typescript, Nextjs,  Redux, and ChakraUI.
 Looking forward to working in an organization that can challenge his abilities as a web developer.</p>